 The Lo’Down: Cardi B’s Record-Breaking Moves, LeBron vs. Drake Drama

 The “Lo’ Down” serves up the real deal with a fresh round of headline-making drama, major wins, and those “did-that-really-happen?” moments taking over social feeds.
-From courtside feuds making their way into rap lyrics to iconic artists claiming their crowns, this entertainment update is packed with everything trending in the culture.
+From shows being suspended to artists fueds, this entertainment update is packed with everything trending in the culture.

 The Lo’Down: Cardi B’s Record-Breaking Moves, LeBron vs. Drake Drama was originally published on themorninghustle.com